Blog Post | Jun 01, 2025

 Instructions:

-Choose a template and color or create your own design and color on the Shrinky Dink plastic.
+Choose a template and color or create your own design and color on the textured side of the Shrinky Dink plastic.
 Cut out your image.
 Using the heat gun, shrink your design to 20% of its original size.
 If you wish to create a necklace or bracelet, punch a hole in your design before shrinking.

 Precaution: Heat gun is HOT.
 Use caution.